MicrosoftDocs/entra-docs/docs/id-governance/what-are-lifecycle-workflows.md

 - Extend your HR-driven provisioning process with other workflows that simplify and automate tasks.
 - Centralize your workflow process so you can easily create and manage workflows in one location.
 - Easily troubleshoot workflow scenarios with the workflow history and audit logs.
 - Manage user lifecycle at scale.
-As your organization grows, the need for other resources to manage user lifecycles decreases.
+As your organization grows, the need for other resources to manage user lifecycle decreases.
 - Reduce or remove manual tasks.
 - Apply logic apps to extend workflows for more complex scenarios with your existing logic apps.